Georgia Senate shoots down sports betting bill - NewsBreak

 Many of those jobs would come from raising racehorses and growing hay to feed them.
 The bill calls for building three horse racing tracks in Georgia.

-Hickman said the state share of the proceeds of sports betting under his bill would raise an estimated $250 million to $350 million per year for Georgia’s HOPE Scholarships and pre-kindergarten programs.
+Hickman said the state share of the proceeds of sports betting under his bill would raise an estimated $250 million to $350 million per year for Georgia’s HOPE Scholarships and pre-K programs.

 But Sen. Marty Harbin, R-Tyrone, argued the revenue sports betting would bring in wouldn’t be worth the societal toll of expanding legalized gambling in Georgia.